-In the light of growing scientific studies and evidences, we find ourselves constantly changing our eating habits, lifestyles and diets.
-In order to conform to a healthy standard of living, we’re routinely coming up with natural alternatives to processed and artificial food ingredients.
-Trending, these days, are natural food coloring for frosting and baking.
+In the light of growing scientific studies and evidence, we find ourselves constantly changing our eating habits, lifestyles, and diets.
+To conform to a healthy standard of living, we’re routinely coming up with natural alternatives to processed and artificial food ingredients.
+Trending, these days, is natural food coloring for frosting and baking.
 Apparently, bakers and frosting lovers have found their niche!
-This article is your go-to guide for latest developments in the food color industry.
-It’s a comprehensive guide that also informs you about the detrimental effects of artificial colors and how decades old big corporations are finally making switches to these healthy and natural food dyes!
+This article is your go-to guide for the latest developments in the food color industry.
+It’s a comprehensive guide that also informs you about the detrimental effects of artificial colors and how decades-old big corporations are finally making switches to these healthy and natural food dyes!
 You can experiment with various fruits and vegetables to produce mild to concentrated coloring.

 Pink and Red

-To make pink or red food color you can use pomegranates, raspberries, and beetroots.
-Each item gives a rich and beautiful color.
+To make pink or red food colors, you can use pomegranates, raspberries, and beetroots.
+Each item gives rich and beautiful color.
 For slightly more concentrated shades, raspberries and beetroots would be better choices.

 For beetroots, boil them and then transfer the mixture into a blender.
 Then, strain the pulp and keep the juice.
 This is a concentrated juice, so using a lot of it may give off a taste.
 Store it in an airtight container and refrigerate it.

 Using turmeric to give color is a centuries-old tradition in South Asia that continues to be utilized today.
 But there are also other options too.
 Carrots also give off a perfect orange or yellow tint, depending on how you want it.